Solutions For developers

 Close the books

-A/P approvals Cost codes General ledger Budget vs actual
+AP approvals Cost codes General ledger Budget vs actual

 Property management activity and accounting records update each other as the project moves.
 Credence keeps commitments, draws, invoices, and variances tied to one project view.

-Draw schedules rebuilt by hand every cycle
+Draw schedules rebuilt by hand every cycle from multiple sources

-Change orders tracked outside the budget
+Change orders tracked in a spreadsheet outside the budget

-Budget vs. actual buried in month-end work
+Budget vs. actual buried in a monthly reconciliation exercise

 The solution